tptee/Oriole/README.md

 - Oriole fills in gaps in the Swift standard library.
 If a method is trivially reproducible by methods in the standard library, it is not included.
 - Oriole prefers to implement functional solutions to problems.
 However, if an imperative solution is elegant and significantly more performant, it will replace the functional solution.

 Oriole is in its infancy, but is growing rapidly.
 I aim to add at least one new tested extension a day until the project is complete.
-Detailed documentation is forthcoming and will accelerate once [Jazzy](https://github.com/realm/jazzy/pull/261) works with Swift 2.0.

 ## Documentation
 Read the [docs](https://tptee.github.com/Oriole).
 Usage examples are forthcoming.
 The formatting will look a little funky until [Jazzy](https://github.com/realm/jazzy/pull/261) officially supports Swift 2.0.